Rules and Details

 One horse, one rider rule applies.
 Riders may ride more than one horse, numbers permitting.

-Entry forms must be signed by the School Principal / Director of Sport / Equestrian Coordinator.
+Entry forms must be signed by the School Principal / Director of Sport / Equestrian Coordinator or riders must be current EA Riding members.

 Classes filled in order of entry.
 Classes allocated at the discretion of the Entry Secretary.

-The Release and Waiver form MUST be filled in and signed by rider / parent / guardian
+The Release and Waiver form MUST be filled in and signed by parent / guardian.

 In the event of excessive entries, a ballot will take place of all entries received by the Close of Entries date